MichaelCurrin/dev-cheatsheets/cheatsheets/shell/mail.md

 $ mail -e && echo 'You have mail' || echo 'Mailbox is empty'
 ```

+Warning - if there is a permissions error or `mail` is not installed, you'll also get the latter message.

 Note that after mail is read, it is archived, but just moved from one [storage](#storage) space to another.

 ### Read mail